asmalizaa/javaspring/Develop Web Applications using the Spring Framework - Spring MVC.md

    </html>
    ```

-4. Create the 'Result' page.
+4. Create the 'Result' page in this location src/main/resources/templates

    ```html
    <!DOCTYPE HTML>